Deaths of John and Joyce Sheridan: Report

-In late March, Soriano released his office's report on the death of John Sheridan.
-It found no evidence of an intruder, and concluded that he and Joyce were the only ones in the house.
+In late March 2015, Soriano released his office's report on the death of John Sheridan.
+It found no evidence of an intruder and concluded that he and Joyce were the only ones in the house.
 Instead of being undetermined, his death was now considered a suicide.

 Soriano said detectives had conducted 180 interviews and looked through all the couple's records.
-It quoted some unnamed witnesses describing John as "'disproportionately concerned,' 'genuinely worried' and 'overly worried' " about the upcoming state report on the cardiac unit's problems.
-Reportedly he was planning a meeting with some coworkers at the hospital the day he died.
+It quoted some unnamed witnesses describing John as "'disproportionately concerned,' 'genuinely worried' and 'overly worried'" about the upcoming state report on the cardiac unit's problems.
+Reportedly John was planning a meeting with some co-workers at the hospital the day he died.

-Robbery was ruled out as a motive since nearly a thousand dollars in cash remained on a nightstand; jewelry, electronic devices, antiques and prescription drugs that might have been of interest to a thief had also not been taken.
+Robbery was ruled out as a motive since nearly a thousand dollars in cash remained on a bedroom nightstand; jewelry, electronic devices, antiques and prescription drugs that might have been of interest to a thief had also not been taken.
 The house had not been forcibly entered, nor had neighbors reported any prowlers in the area before or immediately after the fire.
-DNA from the blood on the knife, Soriano wrote, was consistent with John Sheridan.
+DNA from the blood on the knife, Soriano wrote, was consistent with John.

 Based on the lack of evidence for other theories, and the five hesitation wounds, Soriano concluded that the deaths had, as investigators originally believed, been a murder-suicide.
 His report did not speculate on how the Sheridans came to end their lives that way, whether it had been planned (as the presence of the gas can, brought up from the basement to start the fire, and the kitchen knives suggested might have been the case) or the result of a sudden impulse or fight between the couple, or what the motive might have been.
 A single wound to the jugular vein, in conjunction with smoke inhalation from the fire, was given as the cause of death.

-In the one interview he has given about the report, Soriano dismissed the melted piece of metal the brothers found.
+In the one interview he has given about the report, Soriano dismissed the melted object the brothers found.
 "I don't know what it is.
 It could have been anything" he told Star-Ledger columnist Tom Moran.
 "What we tried to do was gather all the relevant evidence", he said when asked about the report's failure to convincingly identify a motive.
 "I don't know what else was going on in his life."